 The library also subscribes to databases in which one can search a variety of records as well as learn how to do family history research:

-- HeritageQuest Online: Now powered by Ancestry.com.
-Contains resources for genealogical and historical research, including the U.S. Federal Census, the PERSI index, Freedmans bank records, local and family histories, and more.
+HeritageQuest Online: Now powered by Ancestry.com.
+Contains resources for genealogical and historical research, including the U.S. Federal Census, Freedmans bank records, local and family histories, and more.

 Other Genealogy Resources at the San Francisco Public Library

-- Census Material for Genealogists: The Government Information Center has California census schedules on microfilm for 1850, 1852, 1860, 1870, 1880, 1900, 1910, 1920, 1930 and 1940.
-Contra Costa, San Francisco, and Santa Clara County records were no longer available when the 1850 microfilm was produced.
-A fire destroyed the 1890 records and no data for California is extant.
-The Government Information Center also has the enumeration district maps for San Francisco.
+Census Material for Genealogists: The Government Information Center has California census schedules on microfilm for 1850, 1852; San Francisco enumeration district maps for 1852, 1860, 1870, 1880, 1890, 1900, 1910, 1920, 1930; Federal census schedules on microfilm for 1860, 1870, 1880, 1900, 1910, 1920, 1930 and 1940.
+The 1850 federal census for San Francisco, Contra Costa, and Santa Clara counties are not available as these records were either destroyed or lost.
 Note: the information contained in the Census schedules the library has on microfilm can also be perused in the Ancestry and HeritageQuest databases (see above).
 Using the databases could be an easier and more effective way for genealogists to search through these schedules since the schedules the library has on microfilm must be searched by enumeration district and address; whereas in Ancestry and HeritageQuest, one can search by name.

-- Newspapers: The Magazines & Newspapers Center also has microform copies of The San Francisco Chronicle, The Examiner and other local newspapers containing some marriage, birth and death notices, which can be particularly useful for pre-1906 research.
+Newspapers: The Magazines & Newspapers Center also has microform copies of The San Francisco Chronicle, The Examiner and other local newspapers containing some marriage, birth and death notices, which can be particularly useful for pre-1906 research.
 Additionally you may be able to find obituaries or newspaper articles if the person you are researching was noteworthy.
-The San Francisco Chronicle is now searchable online in its entirety (1869 to present) in the San Francisco Chronicle Current and Historical database.
+Both the San Francisco Chronicle and San Francisco Examiner are searchable online (SF Chronicle: 1865 to present; and SF Examiner: 1902 to 2007).
 The Magazines & Newspapers Center has created a Web page with links to other historical digital California newspaper collections.

-- Vital Records: The San Francisco Public Library does not hold vital records (e.g. birth certificates, marriage licenses, records of civil unions and domestic partnerships, divorce decrees, death certificates, etc.).
-See San Francisco Office of the County Clerk below, or download the PDF prepared by the San Francisco History Center, Where to Find Vital Records in San Francisco.
+Vital Records: The San Francisco Public Library does not hold vital records (e.g. birth certificates, marriage licenses, records of civil unions and domestic partnerships, divorce decrees, death certificates, etc.).
+See San Francisco Office of the County Clerk or Superior Court of California below, or download the PDF prepared by the San Francisco History Center, Where to Find Vital Records in San Francisco (PDF).

 Other Genealogy Resources in the San Francisco Bay Area